ziplab/LIT/README.md

-# LIT
+# Less is More: Pay Less Attention in Vision Transformers

-Official implementation for "Less is More: Pay Less Attention in Vision Transformers"
+Official implementation of **Less is More: Pay Less Attention in Vision Transformers**.

+Code will be released here.